The head teacher cannot grant any leave of absence during term time unless there are exceptional circumstances.

 Amendments have been made to the 2007 Regulations in the Education (Penalty Notices) (England) (Amendment) Regulations 2013.
 These amendments, as described below, came into force on 1 September 2013.

-Parents and carers of pupils whose attendance falls below the school's half-termly thresholds are invisted to attend an Attendance Improvement Meeting with the school's Deputy Head Teacher.
+Parents and carers of pupils whose attendance falls below the school's half-termly thresholds are invisted to attend an Attendance Improvement Meeting with the school's Head Teacher and School Operations Officer.

 The purpose of these meetings is to improve attendance.
 They provide an opportunity to for everyone to share strategies which may help support improvements in attendance.